EspejoLuis/quantlib-multilang/docs/devlogs/devlog_08_25.md

 ## 20 August 2025: Rust Date:
 - Normalize is actually not implemented in Quantlibe.
 Deleted.
 - Implemented `days_in_month()` and `Month::fromi32()`
+- Using [run_test_with_coverage.sh](/code-rust/scripts/run_test_with_coverage.sh) to check unit tests and add new unit tests accordingly.
+- ✅  No conversion logic from overflowing days to next month/year.
+- Thinking of borrowing vs ownership.

 # TODO:
 - Date: